kubeshop/testkube/docs/installing.md

 ## **Install Testkube Components in Your Cluster**

 The Testkube kubectl plugin provides an install command to install Testkube in your cluster.
+Note: you must have helm installed

 Run: